 Children and Youth are a vital part of our congregation at First Congregational U.C.C.
 We offer programs to provide for the spiritual growth and fellowship of our young people.
 Whoever we are, whatever our age, we encounter and interpret the biblical story through the lens of our life experience.
 We learn from it and grow with it and when we share our understandings with others, we learn and grow even more.

-Sunday School classes meet in the education wing of the church from 10:30 – 11:30 (ushers will be glad to assist you in finding the appropriate classroom).
+Sunday School classes meet in the education wing of the church from 9:30 – 10:30 (ushers will be glad to assist you in finding the appropriate classroom).
 In this safe environment, children and youth are invited to learn and explore the stories of our faith through storytelling, discussion, games, drama, crafts, exploration, discovery and fellowship.
 They are then encouraged to live their lives as disciples of Jesus Christ.
 Please plan to join us for any of our educational programs.
-For more information about any of the Christian Education programs at First Congregational United Church of Christ please feel free to contact: Rev. Lois Bucher 847-741-4045
+For more information about any of the Christian Education programs at First Congregational United Church of Christ please feel free to contact Rev. Jesse Tanner at 847-741-4045.

 Nursery (Babies – 3 year olds)

 This class is held in the nursery on the main level.
 The babies will be cuddled and the toddlers will be taught about the love of God through play, story and song.

 Pre-Kindergarten – Kindergarten (ages 4-5)